 (a)Until the property is actually repaired or replaced,

 (b)Unless the repairs or replacement are made as soon

 as possible after the loss or damage, not to exceed

 two years.
 We may extend this period in writing during

 the two years.

-Caribbean and Axis initially cooperated when Caribbean’s building was devastated in a fire.
+Caribbean’s building was devastated in a fire.
 The insured had some concern that Lee County would enforce the “50 percent rule” embodied in its ordinances.
-The rule required a building to be brought into compliance with existing building codes if more than fifty percent of the building was damaged.
-This requirement would necessitate raising the entire building to comply with flood elevation requirements.
+The rule requires a building to be brought into compliance with existing building codes if more than fifty percent of the building is damaged.
+This requirement will necessitate raising the entire building to comply with flood elevation requirements.

 Nineteen months after the fire, Lee County notified Caribbean that the 50 percent rule was being enforced.
-The insured and carrier continued to cooperate during this time.
+The insured and insurance company continued to cooperate with each other during this time.
 Axis indicated that the repairs, which included bringing the building up to code, would require an additional year.
 Axis retained a contractor who provided a $2.8 million estimate for replacement.
 Axis was aware that Caribbean intended to replace the building and that the insured expected Axis to pay for the full cost, including the additional cost of bringing the building to code.

 The repairs continued until 26 months following the fire when Axis suddenly notified Caribbean that it would not pay for additional repair costs because the construction was not completed within two years of the fire.
 With the exception of a general reservation of rights letter, the insurance company had not previously raised the two-year time limit clause.